Skip to Content

 The casitas are a little rustic, but fine.
 Some have refrigerators and most have a porch where you might spot birds or a tapir in the morning.
 Don’t leave a light on at night though or bugs will flock inside as soon as you open your door.

-the rooms at miradas arenal are done in green and orange colors and are basic but comfortable.
+The rooms at miradas arenal are done in green and orange colors and are basic but comfortable.

 My biggest complaints were that the door lock seemed flimsy compared with most other places and the shower took a while to get warm.
 The property was dark at night—I assume that was to keep the bugs a at bay—but were fine.